Younghyuuk/Younghyuuk/README.md

 # Hi, I'm Andrew Chon 👋

 ## About Me
-I'm a senior Computer Science student at the University of Washington Tacoma, graduating in June 2024.
+I'm a senior at the University of Washington Tacoma studying computer science, I will be graduating in June 2024.
 I specialize in software development, with a keen interest in artificial intelligence and game design.
 I love tackling complex problems and turning innovative ideas into real-world applications.

 🌍  Based in Auburn, WA
 🖥️  See my portfolio at [ayc-website.vercel.app](https://ayc-website.vercel.app/)